-The following policies apply to all emails between students and the Professor.
-Please respect the fact that the Professor receives hundreds of emails from students and must deal with those emails in a fair and organized manner.
+The following policies apply to all emails between students and the instructor.
+Please respect the fact that your Instructor receives hundreds of emails from students and must deal with those emails in a fair and organized manner.
 Unacceptable emails will receive a reply saying only "Please see Email Policies on the course outline".
+Given hundreds of emails received from students, please expect at least 24 hours on business working days for the Professor to respond to emails from students.
+Emails will not be responded at weekend.
+Make sure you plan your time in sending emails to receive timely responses.